 At the end of every month, I send out a newsletter which contains a shortlist of Tidymalism’s latest blog updates, plus some serendipitous bonus content.
-It’s fun.
-I also include a curated shortlist of things I’ve read or listened to that I think you’ll like, too.
+It’s fun (and sometimes pretty funny).
+I also include a curated selection of things I’ve read or listened to that I think you’ll like, too.

 I try to keep the Tidymalism newsletter compact and enjoyable so that you can look forward to finding it in your inbox each month.
 Sign up for the Minimal Monthlies right here.
 I never send spam and you can unsubscribe at any time.